 Well, that was a whirlwind.
-2020 razed through most of our lives like a stampede of bulls in a fully-stocked porcelain factory.
-I transitioned to working full-time remote in early March (thankful for a job where this was an option), quickly learned how to support two elementary school home learners, moved from one home into…… Continue reading The finish line has pockets.
+2020 razed through most of our lives like a stampede of bulls in a fully-stocked porcelain factory lined with glass shelving.
+I transitioned to working full-time remote in early March (thankful for a job where this was an option), quickly learned how to support two elementary school home learners, moved…… Continue reading The finish line has pockets.

 I’ve now made over 30 of these masks for family members and those in the community—as of tomorrow everyone on our little island will be required to wear them in any social settings so in between working my full-time job and homeschooling my two wild kids, I’ve been trying to sew as many as I…… Continue reading I have updated my mask pattern to include the adult size